Fantom-foundation/fantom-ledger/doc/app_design.md

 We would like to ensure forward compatibility of the protocol with newer version of the application.
 For that the sender is required to set all unused fields of a message to **ZERO**.
 When upgrading, any previously unused field which will get a meaning will be required to use value **ONE** as the correct value.
-IN taht case a previous version of the application will respond with error message since there will be an unexpected value in the meesage, instead of falling back to some undefined and unexpected behavior.
+IN that case a previous version of the application will respond with error message since there will be an unexpected value in the meesage, instead of falling back to some undefined and unexpected behavior.